 2) Anyone within striking distance of BA Gold: BA Gold, or Oneworld Emerald gets free lounge access on all flights, as opposed to American Airlines Executive Platinum holders being denied access on domestic USA itineraries.
 BA Golds also have the added bonus of extra award ticket spaces and no service charges for booking flights by phone, and no cancellation charges or penalties on refundable tickets (normally £15 per person) or redemption tickets (normally £25 per change).
 So you can provisionally book a flight somewhere using Avios if the space opens up without any fear of penalties.

-So that's all I have to say about this topic.
-It's an important addition to your mileage arsenal, especially if you need tier points with relative ease.
+The Amsterdam to Jersey run an important addition to your mileage arsenal, especially if you need tier points with relative ease.
 I have provided a couple of traveller types who might benefit from this, and hopefully I've explained with enough detail for the beginner the importance of this itinerary.

 Do you have any further questions or comments?
 Are there any points that are unclear and you want explained better?
 Please let me know below!